flags/bangladesh

 23 - 29 June, 2004

 Bangladesh was surprisingly outstanding; and Dhaka (the capital) now holds the world record for the “all-time most fantastically insane place I have ever been.”
 Even Brian, the tainted traveler that he is after 7 months and 9 countries in Asia, could not anticipate the hair-raising CHAOS that ‘Old Dirty’ Dhaka could dish out.
 Talk about 600,000 rickshaws (bicycle drawn carriages for those in the 21st-century) and buses that looked like they just re-entered the Earth’s atmosphere along with 14,000,000 people in an area about the size of San Francisco.
 My favorite time was evening rush hour(s) when I sat in my hotel and looked upon the street scene below.
 In disbelief I would watch as tens of thousands of brave souls crisscrossed a major signal-less intersection without anything more than minor collisions.
 It was literally bumper to bumper rickshaw traffic as far as my third floor view could afford.
-Being a Moslem society, the participants were mostly men, but there was the occasional concealed women braving the action as well.
+The participants were mostly men, but there was the occasional concealed women braving the action as well.
 And just when I thought it could get no more extreme, just when the horns, yelling, cries of animals and archaic noise could get no louder, the call to faithful would blurt from loudspeakers above all else “Allah akbar… Allah akbar… ” and then when that was going on for a bit, a torrential monsoon rainstorm would let loose and cover the city with muddy floods.
 I loved Dhaka in that weird way I love all developing capital cities.

 I can’t stop talking about it — interestingly, the head of state of Bangladesh (in 2004) is a woman named Khaleda Zia — she is the widow of the Bangladesh National Party founder, President Ziaur Rahman.
 The opposition leader, Sheikh Hasina, is the daughter of Sheikh Mujibur Rahman, the nationalist leader and first president of Bangladesh.
 Can you imagine: two women running a country of 130,000,000 religious Moslems?
 Personally, I think it is great because the country sure needs a lot more feminine energy.